 TPU(Thermoplastic polyurethane) is largely preferred for production use due to its flexible hybrid nature – a perfect balance between plastic and rubber.
 It’s, therefore, no surprise that we aim to introduce and explore the benefits and features of Thermoplastic Polyurethane.

-Getting excited to explore this innovative 3d filament?
-Well, hold on as we take you through a brief introduction on Thermoplastics.
+Are you getting excited to explore this innovative 3d filament?
+Well, hold on as we take you through a brief introduction to Thermoplastics.

-TPU belongs to a class of polyurethane plastics with various properties such as resistance to grease and oil, elasticity, transparency, and even resistance to abrasion.
+TPU belongs to a polyurethane plastics class with various properties such as resistance to grease and oil, elasticity, transparency, and even abrasion resistance.

-Basically, TPU is a thermoplastic with rubber-like attributes – you can stretch this material to twice its original length without causing deformation in its structure.
-As a successor to Thermoplastic elastomers (TPE), the TPU is harder with a shore hardness greater than 85A.
+TPU is a thermoplastic with rubber-like attributes – you can stretch this material to twice its original length without causing deformation in its structure.
+As a successor to Thermoplastic elastomers (TPE), the TPU is more complicated with a shore hardness greater than 85A.

-Yes, the TPU has a shore hardness of 95A, which makes it very easy for 3D extruder machines to work with.
+Yes, the TPU has a shore hardness of 95A, which makes it very easy for 3D extruder machines to work.
 No doubt, this filament is a perfect blend of elasticity, flexibility, and elasticity.
-Today, this 3D filament is utilized to produce caster wheels, medical equipment, footwear, inflatable rafts, and sporting goods.
+Today, this 3D filament utilize to produce caster wheels, medical equipment, footwear, inflatable rafts, and sporting goods.

 TPU is extremely flexible, and this is a major problem for most 3D extruders.
 It’s common for TPE filaments to contract within the tube when pushed by the extruder.